Big and small businesses can solve big challenges together3 min read

 In the handful of years in which our leading heated tobacco product has been available in select markets, we’ve seen evidence of its power to reduce cigarette sales.
-All told, as of the end of September 2019, we estimate that 8.8 million smokers have switched to these products completely and abandoned cigarettes.
+More than 10.6 million smokers have switched to these products completely and abandoned cigarettes.
 That may seem like a small figure in comparison with 1.1 billion, but it’s an important start – and it’s a figure that can grow rapidly with the support of regulators around the world.

 That’s the current challenge: to build support and synergy among decision-making bodies for these better alternatives to cigarettes.
 It’s certainly what the public wants to see.
 Our new white paper – drawing on a December 2019 survey of 17,251 adults in 14 countries – shows a strong public appetite for governments to make faster progress toward tobacco harm reduction.
 Nearly eight in 10 global respondents (79 percent) think it’s important that governments dedicate time and resources to reducing smoking rates; 85 percent say smokers should have access to smoke-free alternatives and accurate information about them; and 73 percent think that encouraging smokers who otherwise would not quit to switch to smoke-free alternatives can complement other efforts to reduce the societal harm caused by smoking.